Clinical trials are an essential step in translating research advances into health innovations and evaluating new interventions.

 Grantholders, in consultation with ethics committees, are responsible for determining these healthcare standards.

-All trials must be conducted in accordance with recognised good practice guidelines, for example the UK Policy Framework for Health and Social Care Research(opens in a new tab).
-Our good research practice guidelines provide more detailed advice on research design.
-You must also abide by Wellcome’s research involving human participants policy.
+All trials must be conducted in accordance with recognised good practice guidelines, for example the UK Policy Framework for Health and Social Care Research, and Good Clinical Trials Collaborative's guidance for Good Randomised Clinical Trials.
+Our guidelines on the responsible conduct of research provide more detailed advice on research design.

 It’s important that the healthcare intervention is safe and effective for everyone.
 To ensure this you should: